Call Now for a FREE Consultation Call Now (407) 712-7300

 Determining the Value of Your Workers’ Compensation Claim

 Under Florida law, qualifying workers can receive two main types of workers’ compensation benefits.
-The Florida Division of Workers’ Compensation (DWC) defines these as: (i) medical benefits and (ii) lost wages and other monetary compensation.
+The Florida Division of Workers’ Compensation (DWC) defines these as (i) medical benefits and (ii) lost wages and other monetary compensation.

 1. Calculating Your Medical Benefits After a Job-Related Injury

 If you qualify for workers’ compensation, you are entitled to coverage of the medical costs associated with your diagnosis, treatment, and recovery.
 Note, however, that your choice of doctors is limited.
-Florida law allows employers to designate a list of approved physicians – or even one specific doctor in some cases – whom their employees can see when they file for workers’ compensation benefits.

-Generally speaking, you are entitled to receive full medical benefits until you fully recover or you reach your maximum medical improvement (MMI).
+Generally speaking, you are entitled to receive full medical benefits until you fully recover or reach your maximum medical improvement (MMI).
+MMI is the “date after which further recovery from, or lasting improvement to, an injury or disease can no longer reasonably be anticipated.”
 Once you reach your MMI, you will be required to pay a copay.
-The costs your medical benefits cover should include:

 • Hospitalization